 Modern physiology sees the kidneys primarily as a filter that removes waste from the blood and excretes it as urine.
 Chinese medicine also acknowledges this filtering function, but sees the organs as possessing a much deeper purpose: storing and protecting our life’s essence.

 According to Brandon LaGreca, an acupuncturist and Oriental medicine practitioner in East Troy, Wisconsin, this concept of the kidney shares several similarities with our modern understanding of the adrenals, the small but mighty glands that sit on top of our kidneys.
-The adrenal glands produce over 50 hormones that drive our growth, development, reproduction, inflammation, blood pressure, blood sugar, and nearly every other process in the body.
+The adrenal glands produce more than 50 hormones that drive our growth, development, reproduction, inflammation, blood pressure, blood sugar, and nearly every other process in the body.

-“Someone with a lack of energy we diagnose as having kidney qi deficiency.
+“Someone with a lack of energy, we diagnose as having kidney qi deficiency.
 This has close parallels to someone who is adrenal fatigued,” said LaGreca.

-The Two Bank Accounts
+The 2 Bank Accounts

 The earliest texts of Chinese medicine describe our life essence as a substance called “jing.”
 Ancient doctors believed we could achieve longevity by learning to preserve this precious substance.